-Marketing research like this can help you identify what changes you should make.
-For example, brand research may reveal negative impressions that you need to correct, perhaps by changing your marketing messages.
+Research like this can help you identify what changes you could make to improve your performance.
+For example, price benchmarking may reveal a negative customer perception that you need to correct, perhaps by changing your marketing messages.